dotnet/docs/docs/azure/migration/appcat/app-code-assessment-toolkit.md

 ### Install the Visual Studio extension or the CLI tool

-For information on how to install the Azure Migrate application and code assessment for .NET extension for Visual Studio, see [installation instructions](./install.md).
+For information on how to install the Azure Migrate application and code assessment for .NET extension for Visual Studio or CLi tool, see [installation instructions](./install.md).

 ### Use with Visual Studio